sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/passing-parameters-to-workflows.rst

 By specifying the Parameters in the Workflow Editor
 ---------------------------------------------------

-Parameters can be specified in the Workflow Editor.
-Below workflow demonstrates passing Parameters to a Workflow
+Parameters can be specified in the Workflow Editor which is demonstrated below

 This example prints Telco Churn data for

-* a state that is passed as a parameter and
+* a `STATE` that is passed as a parameter and
-* having `ACCOUNT LENGTH` duration greater than a value which is also passed as a parameter
+* having `ACCOUNT LENGTH` duration greater than a value which is also passed in as a parameter

 Workflow
 ^^^^^^^^^^^^^^^^^^

 Workflow performs following processing:

-* Defines parameters for State and Account Length that are passed to the workflow
+* Defines parameters for `State` and `Account Length`
 * Reads data from a Dataset (Telco Churn Data)
-* Filters Telco Churn Data for a State and Account Length duration that are passed as parameters
+* Filters Telco Churn Data for a `State` and `Account Length` duration that are passed in as parameters
 * Prints filtered Telco Churn data

 .. figure:: ../../../_assets/user-guide/passing-parameters/Parameters_Demo_Workflow.png